kivy/kivy/doc/sources/gsoc.rst

   your mentors as soon as possible.
 If a milestone seems out of reach we will work with you to reevaluate the goals.
-* Your changes will be merged into master once the project has been completed and we have thoroughly tested on every platform that is relevant!
+* Your changes will be merged into master once the project has been completed and we have thoroughly tested on every platform that is relevant.